CaseyPitman/Donor-Management-Portal/README.md

 - I also plan to implement mass email functionality that would allow users to email all past donors during donation drive events.

+- I plan to implement pagination for the full donor list.

 ## Notes

 - This was my biggest project yet, and I cannot overstate how much I learned in the process.
 Tutorials are fine for introducing topics, but I don't truly learn something until I do it for myself.
 I learn by making mistakes, by researching, and by fixing those mistakes.
 I learn by solving problems.